 The flood relief gates are normally open but are closed when a flood is expected.

 These gates are used to determine the specific place where floodwater passes through the levees (at the relief gate locations) rather than it spilling over the levee in all locations, like an overfull basin.

 The flood relief gates are opened when we exceed a minor flood.
 If the river level reaches the top of the levee (the roads), the relief gates are opened.
 This means that the floodplains receive the floodwater in a greater than minor flood event, which is why the relief gates are then closed again as soon as possible afterwards.

 It should be noted that this infrastructure is used for mitigation, not prevention.
 Once the levees will be breached at Kinchela and Belmore, their capacity has been reached and the relief gates must be opened.

-The above picture shows opened flood relief gates, the sluice gate style gates that are opened allowing water to flow into the floodplain.
+The above picture shows opened flood relief gates, the sluice-style gates that are opened to allow water to flow into the floodplain.

 In the above image, you can see the relief gates in the centre of the image discharging water at Belmore River.
 You can also see the crossover gates on the right that are closed.

 Background of Macleay River floodplain risk management